About Rachel Khoo

 Her first cookery show “The Little Paris Kitchen” was aired on BBC 2 from the 19th March 2012 for six weeks and has since been shown around the world.
 The show has aired all over the world, from Australia to Brazil, Canada to Finland, the USA to Hong Kong and many more.

 Rachel’s fourth book “My Little French Kitchen” was published by Michael Joseph in Autumn 2013.
-Foreign editions have been published in the following territories: Germany, Holland, Taiwan and Poland.
-The book launched in the USA in October 2014.
+Foreign editions have been published in the following territories: Germany, Holland, Taiwan, US, Japan and Poland.

 Rachel’s TV show for BBC World Wide, ‘Rachel Khoo’s Kitchen Notebook: London’ and ‘Rachel Khoo’s Kitchen Notebook: Cosmopolitan Cook’ aired around the globe in 2013.
 Rachel’s fifth book “Rachel Khoo’s Kitchen Notebook”, featuring all the recipes from the show plus many more was published by Michael Joseph in February 2015 in the UK – it’s been published in New Zealand, Australia, Germany, Netherlands and the United States too.
 It is available to order from Amazon now.